-Well-formatted address and coordinates by an address part
+Well-formatted address and coordinates by an address string or its part

 The API returns the well-formatted addresses, including separate address components like house number, street, postcode (or zipcode), city, state, country, and latitude/longitude coordinates.

-The Autocomplete API URL for the "Gabelsbergerstr 14, Regensburg" address string:
+Here is an Autocomplete API URL example for the "Gabelsbergerstr 14, Regensburg" address string: